BergQuester/v8tr.github.io/_drafts/2018-12-11-declarative-table-view-controllers.md

 - Put table in edit mode (exit the edit mode) by tapping Edit (Done) buttons.
 It also provides keyboard avoidance when in edit mode.
 - Provide support for `NSFetchedResultsController` that simplifies managing of *Core Data* requests.

 Table view controllers work best when interface consists from a table view and nothing else.
-However it can be easily overcome by adding `UITableViewController` as a child view controller.
+However it can be easily overcome by embedding `UITableViewController` as a child.
 Here is my favorite way of doing it:

 {% highlight swift linenos %}